AlexandriaDAO/core/README.md

 Please follow these if you add stuff.

+## Adding a New Canister.

+Please use the existing Typescript or Rust patterns in dfx.json.

+Always name the folder, and .did file the same canister name, e.g.,

 ### Accessing a new Canister from the Frontend.

 Add it to the following files with the existing patterns: